Robert Laws: Early years

-Robert Laws was born in 1851 in the Mannofield district of Aberdeen, Scotland, to religious family.
+Robert Laws was born in 1851 in the Mannofield district of Aberdeen, Scotland, to a religious family.
 His father, Robert Laws senior of Old Aberdeen, was a cabinetmaker and his mother, Christiana née Cruikshank of Kidshill in Buchan, Aberdeenshire, both attended St Nicholas Lane United Presbyterian Church, Aberdeen.
 His mother, Christiana, has been described as having "a calm and sunny temperament, sound judgement, and gentle ways."

 She died in 1853, during her son's early childhood.
 Robert's stepmother was to be Isabella Cormack (d.
 1893), also of Aberdeen.
-Robert's daughter Dr Amelia Nyasa Laws (1886-1978) has written that, "The child's stepmother was upright in character, kind at heart, but stern in manner, ordering him to sit still until she gave him permission to do otherwise.
+Robert's daughter Amelia Nyasa Laws (1886-1978) has written that, "The child's stepmother was upright in character, kind at heart, but stern in manner, ordering him to sit still until she gave him permission to do otherwise.
 To this discipline he ascribed his capacity to focus, to listen, to refrain from comment, and in later years to assess the value of statements made in ignorance, before discussing or correcting them."

 Laws was apprenticed to a cabinet maker as a youth.
 After hearing a public address by Robert Moffat in 1865 and reading David Livingstone's Travels he resolved to become a missionary.

 While working in the day he attended evening classes and managed to gain admission to the University of Aberdeen.
 He spent five years there, earning degrees in Arts and Medicine.
 He then studied two years at the United Presbyterian College in Edinburgh.
 He was licensed to preach by the United Presbyterian Church in 1874.